 What’s known about Prince Sado is that he was put to death by his parents the King and Queen.
-Since no one could harm a royal person, Sado was ordered to climb into a rice chest, where he was locked until he suffocated to death after eight days.
-The reason the King and Queen ordered this was because Sado was “mad” and considered a risk to the dynasty.
+Since no one could harm a royal person, Sado was ordered to climb into a rice chest, where he was locked until he suffocated after eight days.
+The reason given was because Sado was “mad” and considered a risk to the dynasty.
 In the 19th century there were rumors Sado was not “mad” but the victim of a conspiracy, and his father unjustly killed him.
 Lady Hyegyong, by now an old woman, decided to counter these rumors and set the record straight.
 That the late King, Sado’s father, had all mention of the incident removed from castle records, makes Lady Hyegyong’s account the definitive one.
 And like I said it’s a fascinating book.
 Lady Hyegyong gives a first hand account of what happened and details Sado’s “madness”.

 But that’s not all that’s in this book.
 There are four memoirs here.
 In all of them Lady Hyegyong shows herself to be a perceptive judge of character and court life.